ranjodh-kaur/M_A_D-Mobile-Application-and-Development/Practical-7 To implement the concept of multithreading using Android Service class.md

+**Practical-7 To implement the concept of multithreading using Android Service class**

 **Introduction:**

 Multi-threading is defined as a feature through which we can run two or more concurrent threads of a process.
 In this a process, the common data is shared *among* all these threads also known as sub-processes exclusively.
 In android there are many ways through which multi-threading can be established in the application.

    Objective: